-Aims of the Early Help and Support for Disabled Children and Young People and their Families Course
+Aims of the Early Help and Support for Disabled Young People and their Families Course

-- Consider the significance of effective early help intervention and where it fits within both policy nationally and locally but also the significance it holds for a family and child.
+- Consider the significance of effective early help intervention and where it fits within both policy nationally and locally but also the significance it holds for a family.

-- Reflect on the meaning of the impairment for the child’s development.
+- Reflect on the meaning of the impairment for the young person’s development.

 - Explore development of capacity and resilience.

-- Consider what disabled children and young people need from parents and carers.
+- Consider what disabled young people need from parents and carers.